fixxit/MoknJ/README.md

 ![access](https://github.com/fixxit/MoknJ/blob/master/images/access.jpg?raw=true)

 Screen shot info
 * MoknJ API Access rights in the red box, is used to define access to rest controller or path.
-Simple terms may this token access this url on the platform.
 * Page access in blue box this used to give the user access to the template and menu item.

 ## How do I get set up? ##